 Jump to RecipeMary Berry Salmon and Fennel Ingredients

-- 3 large banana shallots, sliced
+- 3 large banana shallots, thinly sliced

 - 150ml (5fl oz) dry white wine